bkw777/FluxEngine_Kit/README.md

 ### Probably CDC-specific

-The CDC manuals do not say this anywhere, but many drives have a variant of the 50-pin connector with two polarity keys instead of one in the center.
+The CDC manuals do not say this anywhere, but many drives have a variant of the 50-pin IDC header with two polarity key slots instead of one in the center.
 The drawings and actual part numbers in the service manuals only show the normal single-notch type.
-A normal plug with polarity key does not fit.
+A normal IDC plug with polarity key does not fit.
 Non-polarized plugs fit, but here are a couple of fully polarity-keyed female IDC plugs that fit:
 [Omron XG4M-5031-T](https://www.digikey.com/en/products/detail/omron-electronics-inc-emc-div/XG4M-5031-T/1829402)
 [Hirose HIF3BA-50D-2.54R](https://www.digikey.com/en/products/detail/hirose-electric-co-ltd/HIF3BA-50D-2-54R-63/12758574)

 Connector housing & contacts to fit the 7-pin power connection on CDC drives.
-The pins are .156" pitch which is not uncommon, but a .031"x.062" flat blade shape not square, so the "AMPMODU MOD I" is important here, as is specifically the high-pressure version of the pin receptacle.
+The pins are .156" pitch, and have a .031"x.062" flat blade shape not square.
+The pin and housing series is called "AMPMODU MOD I", and you want specifically the high pressure version of the receptacles for power vs merely signal usage.
-Only 4 pins are connected, so you could uses as little as a 5-position housing, but ideally you still want a housing with 7 or more positions and receptacles installed for all 6 pins, because the extra 2 n/c pins provide extra retension friction and strain relief.
+Only the 4 middle pins are connected, so you could uses as little as a 5-position housing, but ideally you still want a housing with all 7 (or more) positions, and receptacles installed for all 6 pins, because the extra 2 pins provide both strain relief and extra retention friction.
-[TE 87159-7 - AMPMODU MOD I receptacle housing, 7-pin non-locking keyed](https://mou.sr/4bhcBrf) (cut the key bumps off)
+[TE 87159-7 - AMPMODU MOD I receptacle housing, 7-pin, non-locking, keyed](https://mou.sr/4bhcBrf) (cut the key bumps off)
 [TE 102100-2 - AMPMODU MOD I pin receptacle, non-locking high-pressure 18-22awg gold-30uin](https://mou.sr/44tt5K6) (need 6)
 [TE 87116-2 - AMPMODU MOD I keying plug](https://us.rs-online.com/product/te-connectivity/87116-2/70287356/) (need 1)